Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: QCNN circuits

 \section{QCNN circuits}

 In this appendix, we describe in detail the QCNN circuits used in this work.
 We first discuss the QCNN detecting the `$ZXZ$' phase.
 Then we describe the QCNN detecting the `$ZXXXZ$' phase.
-Finally, we discuss the QCNNs distinguishing the two SPTs phase from one another.
+Finally, we discuss the QCNNs distinguishing the two SPT phases from one another.

 All QCNNs considered in this work consist of $d$ convolutional layers, $d$ pooling layers and a fully connected layer as depicted in Fig.~\ref{fig:qcnn}a.
 Each convolutional layer $f=1,2,...,d$ consists of a disentangling unitary $U^{\dagger}_{N/3^{f-1}}$ on $N/3^{f-1}$ qubits followed by an entangling unitary $U_{N/3^{f}}$ on a sublattice with $N/3^{f}$ qubits as depicted in Fig.~\ref{fig:qcnn}b.
 Each pooling layer involves a QEC procedure $\textrm{QEC}_{f}$.
 In the fully connected layer, the disentangling unitary $U^{\dagger}_{N/3^d}$ is applied and all $\lfloor N/3^d\rfloor$ remaining qubits are measured in the $X$ basis.
 Note that each $\textrm{QEC}_{f}$ procedure is preceded by the entangling unitary $U_{N/3^{f}}$, which is implemented in the preceding convolutional layer, and followed by the disentangling unitary $U^{\dagger}_{N/3^{f}}$, which is implemented in the following convolutional layer for $f<d$ and in the fully connected layer for $f=d$, see Fig.~\ref{fig:qcnn}b.
 The QCNN circuit is thus equivalent to a single convolutional layer followed by $d$ pooling layers as depicted in Fig.~\ref{fig:qcnntr}a.
 The convolutional layer performs the disentangling unitary $U^{\dagger}_N$.
 The pooling layer $f$ involves the QEC unitary $\widetilde{\textrm{QEC}}_{f} = U_{N/3^{f}}^{\dagger}\textrm{QEC}_{f}U_{N/3^{f}}$ transformed by the entangling unitary $U_{N/3^{f}}$.
 Note that in this equivalent quantum circuit, convolutional layers for $f>1$ are absorbed into the $\widetilde{\textrm{QEC}}_{f}$ unitaries in the pooling layers.
 The disentangling unitary $U_{N/3^{d}}^{\dagger}$ from the fully connected layer is also absorbed into the $\widetilde{\textrm{QEC}}_{d}$ unitary.
 The fully connected layer in this equivalent quantum circuit thus consists only of the measurement of remaining qubits in the $X$ basis.